SAP/ui5-typescript/README.md

 With npm

-`npm install @sapui5/ts-types-esm --save-dev`
+`npm install @sapui5/types --save-dev`

 With Yarn

-`yarn add @sapui5/ts-types-esm --dev`
+`yarn add @sapui5/types --dev`

 ## Usage

-To see the basic suggested project setup for TypeScript development with the new `ts-types-esm` packages, please check out the [TypeScript Hello World app](https://github.com/SAP-samples/ui5-typescript-helloworld).
+To see the basic suggested project setup for TypeScript development with the new `types` packages, please check out the [TypeScript Hello World app](https://github.com/SAP-samples/ui5-typescript-helloworld).
 It not only can serve as copy template, but also includes a [detailed step-by-step guide](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/main/step-by-step.md) for creating this setup from scratch.

 The [TypeScript branch of the "UI5 CAP Event App"](https://github.com/SAP-samples/ui5-cap-event-app/tree/typescript) sample demonstrates a slightly more complex application, using the same setup.
 It comes with an [explanation](https://github.com/SAP-samples/ui5-cap-event-app/blob/typescript/docs/typescript.md) of what UI5 TypeScript code usually looks like and what to consider.